My Blood Clot Story

 When You Run Out of Mondays

-A personal account of two pulmonary emboli, one word that never fully fit, and the curiosity that changed everything after.
+A personal account of two pulmonary emboli, one awkward word, and the curiosity that changed everything.

 For months, I felt off.
 Fatigued, flu-like, and winded climbing stairs.
 Groceries carried from the car felt heavier than they should have been.
 I dismissed it with a familiar promise: “Come Monday, I’ll eat better.
 I’ll move more.”

 In the early morning hours of May 2016, my body stopped trying to grab my attention with subtlety.
-I woke from a sound sleep, my heart pounding like it was trying to escape my chest.
+I woke from a sound sleep with a heart pounding like it was trying to escape my chest.
 I told myself it was anxiety.
 I’d lost both of my parents within three years of each other and grief has a way of living in the body long after the funeral.

 Don’t bargain with your body.